JSP10T/M4X-P1NG/README.md

 # M4X-P1NG
-Use Max Ping VRS.
+Use Max Ping VRS2.
 It has the correct files